vipulpathak113/FrontendInterviewQuestions/README.md

 - Controlled vs Uncontrolled form input:
     - **Uncontrolled:** traditional html input>> use to get value using ref (ex in case of form submit)
     ex: ``` <input type="text" ref = {this.input}/> ```
-    - **Controlled :** In controlled component the form input element’s values and mutations are totally driven by event handlers and the value of the input element is always inferred from the state. so Ui and data are in sync
+    - **Controlled :** In controlled component the form input element’s values and mutations are totally driven by event handlers and the value of the input element is always inferred from the state. so UI and data are in sync
     ex: ``` <input type="text" value={this.state.name} onchange={this.changeName}/> ```

     - Why they are required?<br/>